-Bringing Accessibility and Design for All to Higher Education Curriculum: Findings from the ATHENA Project’s Transnational Report.
+Bringing Accessibility and Design for All into Higher Education Curricula: Findings from the ATHENA Project’s Transnational Report.

 Decorative image with the project visual identity and partners' logos.